Topics Map > College of Letters and Science > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 Please note that changes to existing courses cannot be implemented for courses that already have enrollment.

 L&S Curriculum Committee ReviewBefore campus level review, L&S course proposals must approved by the L&S Curriculum Committee, which meets on the first and third Tuesday of each month during Fall and Spring terms.
-(For more information about this year's dates and deadlines please see L&S Curricular Change deadlines.
+(For more information about this year's dates and deadlines please see L&S Curricular Deadlines for Course and Program Changes.
 Courses may also be approved on an ad hoc basis over Summer.

 Proposals to add, change, or delete courses must be submitted through the online course proposal system with the deadlines describe above in mind.